sillsdev/khmer-character-specification/specification.md

 #### 5.2.2.
 Consonant Clusters
 ##### 5.2.2.1.
 Two Consonant Clusters

-This [spreadsheet](https://docs.google.com/spreadsheets/d/1iEmx09fLJx3zxViglL9OM7ihoMeNIm2ULoEgc7sMKAk/edit#gid=563719400) shows the instances of consonant clusters occurring in word-initial position (in transparent cells, for examples see [Appendix 1](#Word-InitialConsonantClusters)), in word medial position (in grey cells, for examples see [Appendix 2](#Word-MedialConsonantClusters)) and in final position (in yellow cells, for examples see [Appendix 3](#Word-FinalConsonantClusters)).
+This [spreadsheet](https://docs.google.com/spreadsheets/d/1iEmx09fLJx3zxViglL9OM7ihoMeNIm2ULoEgc7sMKAk/edit#gid=563719400) shows the instances of consonant clusters occurring in word-initial position (in transparent cells, for examples see [Appendix A](#Word-InitialConsonantClusters)), in word medial position (in grey cells, for examples see [Appendix B](#Word-MedialConsonantClusters)) and in final position (in yellow cells, for examples see [Appendix C](#Word-FinalConsonantClusters)).
 Consonants on the top rows are the first member of the clusters (C<sub>1</sub>), and those on the far left column are the second member (C<sub>2</sub>), which are in subscript forms.
 The IPA corresponding to each consonant is included in the row and column next to C<sub>1 </sub>and C<sub>2</sub>.
 The orthographic realization of the clusters are placed in the intersecting cell.
 For example, the first cluster (ឆ្ក) is composed of ឆ and ក. ក and ក, ខ and ក, គ and ក, ឃ and ក, and ច and ក do not make a cluster, which is why the intersecting cells are empty.

 Note that ឋ /tʰ/ almost never have a subscript after it, only one instance that ឋ /tʰ/ is followed by a subscript as in ដ្ឋ្យ (ដ ្ឋ ្យ).